bougarfaoui/ui-carousel/README.md

-﻿# ui-carousel
+﻿# 🌀ui-carousel

-Carousel component for angular 4 and 5
+✨  Carousel component for angular 4 and 5

 ## 💥 Features :
 - 👌 Supports touch events